Spoiler alert! If your kids can read, do not let them read this. Read this post in secret!

 Okay, here’s the spoiler part!
 Using your super stealth parenting-in-the-night skills, the same ones that power you to wrap presents and fill stockings undetected, you will need to write out the response from Santa (disguise your writing if you think necessary) and place it in an envelope addressed to your child, with a return address of Santa Claus, North Pole.

-Make sure you put a stamp on this envelope: the current rate is 47￠, or use a Forever stamp.
+Make sure you put a stamp on this envelope: The current rate is 55 cents, or use a Forever stamp.

 Tip: USPS suggests writing the response from Santa on the back of your child’s letter to save space and to make sure your kiddo will remember what they wrote (plus this way you get to keep it without giving anything away!).